-The requirement for a licence to store explosives is dependant on a number of issues.
+The requirement for a licence to store explosives is dependent on a number of issues.

-If the flares are present a HT1 or HT2 hazard or you are storing more than 5kg (net mass) then you will need to apply for a licence.
-If you are storing no more than 2000kg of explosives then you should contact your Local Authority or the Police.
+If the flares do present a HT1 or HT2 hazard or you are storing more than 5kg (net mass) then you will need to apply for a licence.
+If you are storing no more than 2000kg of explosives then you should contact your local authority or the police.
 If you are storing more than 2000kg of explosives then you should contact HSE.
 Details of which authority to contact in which circumstances can be found on the HSE website.

 This will depend on:

-More information see how to apply for a licence is available.
+More information is available on how to apply for a licence.

 Information is available on: